-So what is the World’s rarest Gold Sovereign?
-Part 1 George III-William IV
+The World’s rarest Gold Sovereigns Part 1: George III-William IV

-I have been asked this question many times in the past as I am sure have most dealers or advanced collectors in their life long career.
-This “research” is my version of the story in which during three parts I will bring all the facts together as I know them.
+I have been asked many times in the past as "what is the World's rarest Sovereign" as I am sure have most dealers or advanced collectors in their life long career.
+This “research” is my version of the story in which during four parts I will bring all the facts together as I know them and list all the known rarities for every reign.

 So fast rewind to 1816 and the great Act of Coinage (22 June 1816) when it all begun.
 In it, it was established the weight of the modern Gold Sovereign of 7.98g and 22mm in diameter with a face value of 1 Pound or 20 Shillings.
 These dimensions still stand to this day.
 Patterns begun to emerge in the Royal mint in 1816 but the first modern Gold Sovereign was struck on 5 July 1817 in the reign of George III.